Skip to main content

 Historical Swing District Analysis

-House control prediction markets on Polymarket ultimately depend on a few dozen swing districts.
+Polymarket House 2026 control markets ultimately depend on a few dozen swing districts.
 Analyze historical voting patterns, Cook PVI scores, redistricting changes, and candidate quality to build a seat-by-seat model.
-Districts that flipped in 2024 are statistically more likely to flip back in the 2026 midterms.
-Polymarket election markets that aggregate many individual races can be mispriced when the market doesn't properly correlate outcomes across districts.
+Districts that flipped in the 2024 general election are not guaranteed to hold — midterm dynamics differ, and many seats are watched as potential swing seats in 2026.
+Aggregated election markets can be mispriced when the market doesn't properly correlate outcomes across districts.

 Data sources: Dave's Redistricting, Cook Political Report PVI, and historical precinct-level results from state election boards.